Dividend Payment Dates

 • Buy on or after the ex-date → you are NOT entitled to the dividend

 Think of it this way: When you buy a stock, the trade does not settle instantly.
 Under T+1 settlement, the trade settles one business day after the trade date.
-If you buy on the ex-date, your trade will not settle until after the record date, so you will not be on the company's books in time to receive the dividend.
+If you buy on the ex-date (which is also the record date), your trade settles the next business day, so you are not on the company's books by the record date and miss the dividend.
+To be on the books by the record date, you must buy at least one business day before.

 Price Behavior on the Ex-Date